 One of the earliest times I heard about Girls on Ice was during a presentation by the co-founders of Girls on Ice Alaska after their first expedition in the summer of 2012.
-I had heard about Girls on Ice before, but seeing fellow glaciology graduate students in leadership roles inspired me to get involved.
-I have volunteered with Inspiring Girls Expeditions from 2012-2018 and was an instructor for Girls on Rock in 2018.
+Seeing fellow glaciology graduate students in leadership roles made me want to get involved.

 I bring to the Inspiring Girls team my excitement for the earth sciences.
-As anyone who has ever been outside with me knows, I am forever fascinated by landscape processes, geologic history, volcanoes, glaciers, sediment transport, and of course, rocks.
+As anyone who has ever been outside with me knows, I am forever fascinated by landscape processes, geologic history, volcanoes, glaciers, sediment transport, snow, and of course, rocks.
 I received a B.S. in geology and an M.S. in earth sciences from Montana State University, and am currently a geophysics Ph.D. candidate with a glaciology specialty at the University of Alaska Fairbanks.
 These studies have provided me with the opportunity to conduct fieldwork in many of the western US states, Alaska, British Columbia, Svalbard, Mexico, Argentina, and even Antarctica.
-Through Inspiring Girls, I hope to help young women find their footing in the outdoors and in science.
+Through Inspiring Girls, I hope to share in the process of young people finding their footing in the outdoors and in science.

 Girls on Ice Cascades Instructor 2016